Reinforcement Learning to Disentangle Multiqubit Quantum States from Partial Observations: Reinforcement Learning to Disentangle Quantum States

 \subsection{Actor critic algorithm}

-To train the agent and obtain a policy network that produces optimal disentangling circuits for any input quantum state, we use a learning algorithm from the \acrshort{rl} toolbox known as \acrfull{ac}.
+To train the agent and obtain a policy network that produces optimal disentangling circuits for any input quantum state, we use a learning algorithm from the RL toolbox known as actor critic (AC).
 The algorithm works by utilizing two separate neural networks: a policy network -- used for selecting actions; and a value network -- used for evaluating states.

-The choice of algorithm is based on the following premises: (i) due to complexity constraints our agent makes partial observations without having access to the full quantum state; thus, the agent operates in a model-free setting; (ii) our goal is to optimize the policy network $\pi_\theta$, and this is the most direct and stable algorithm for this purpose \cite{sutton_barto_rl}.
-The specific \acrshort{ac} algorithm that we make use of is a version of Proximal Policy Optimization~\cite{ppo}, augmented with a regularization term given by the entropy of the policy.
+The choice of algorithm is based on the following premises: (i) due to complexity constraints our agent makes partial observations without having access to the full quantum state; thus, the agent operates in a model-free setting; (ii) our goal is to optimize the policy network $\pi_\theta$, and this is the most direct and stable algorithm for this purpose \cite{sutton_barto_rl}; (iii) we want to minimize costly environment interactions while retaining the stability of on-policy policy gradient methods.
+The specific AC algorithm that we make use of is a version of Proximal Policy Optimization~\cite{ppo}, augmented with a regularization term given by the entropy of the policy.
 For more details on the algorithm we refer the reader to App.~\ref{app:ppo_details}.

-We train \acrshort{rl} agents to disentangle arbitrary states for three different system sizes: 4-, 5-, and 6-qubit systems in a noise-free environment.
-We then test their performance in both noise-free and noisy environments (see Secs.~\ref{sec:RL-agent}, \ref{sec:applns_noisy}).
+We first train RL agents to disentangle arbitrary states for three different system sizes: 4-, 5-, and 6-qubit systems in a noise-free environment.
+We then go on and train on larger 12- and 16-qubit states, formed from subsystems (of up to 4 qubits) of Haar-random states, with a controlled amount of entanglement between the subsystems (see App.~\ref{app:large_systems}).
+Due to the increased complexity of the multi-body problem, training the agents to solve these systems proceeds in two stages, as discussed in Sec.~\ref{app:staged_training}.
+Finally, we test the performance of our agents in both noise-free and noisy environments (see Secs.~\ref{sec:RL-agent}, \ref{sec:applns_noisy}).
 To show that training works properly, we monitor: (1) the agent's accuracy in disentangling the states -- i.e., the percentage of states the agent can disentangle successfully; (2) the average episode length during training -- i.e., the average number of actions (or gates) the agent takes to disentangle a state; the average here is taken over the training batch (see App.~\ref{app:hyperparams}).